-The basis for working in the company is the guiding principle "Safety before production."
-This makes it clear that the safety of our employees and protection against hazards is the top priority at WDI.
+The company's work is based on the guiding principle "Safety before production".
+This makes it clear that the safety of our employees and protection against hazards are the top priority at WDI.

-In Germany, there are extensive occupational health and safety laws that require companies to implement a health and safety management system that applies to all employees of the company, as well as to employees of other companies who are on the WDI premises on behalf of WDI.
+In Germany, there are extensive health and safety laws that require a company to introduce a health and safety management system that applies to all employees of the company, but also to employees of other companies who are on the premises on behalf of WDI.
+The provision of work clothing and personal protective equipment (PPE) helps to reduce hazards in the workplace and prevent accidents.

-Each location has a safety specialist.
-At the two large locations in Hamm and Rothenburg, this safety specialist is an employee of the company.
-At smaller locations, WDI has commissioned external companies to handle these tasks.
+Each site has an occupational safety specialist.
+At the two large sites in Hamm and Rothenburg, this specialist is an employee of the company.
+At smaller sites, WDI has commissioned external companies to fulfil these tasks.

-The health and safety management system includes risk assessments for machinery and production processes, compliance with legal requirements, internal regulations, guidelines, and the monitoring of regular employee training on health and safety topics.
+In addition to risk assessments for machinery and production processes, the health and safety management system also includes compliance with legal requirements and internal specifications and guidelines, as well as monitoring regular employee training on occupational health and safety.

-Occupational health and safety topics are regularly part of employee meetings, enabling direct exchange between employees and employers, and ensuring that relevant information on health and safety is communicated accordingly.
+Occupational health and safety is a regular part of works meetings so that a direct exchange between employees and employers can take place and relevant information on health and safety can be communicated accordingly.